-Read and gathered information from a wide range of academic literature from specialist publications (e.g. scientific journals) relating to the use of music to promote health and wellbeing in one specific area.
+- Read and gathered information from a wide range of literature relating to the use of music to promote health and wellbeing in one specific area.

-- Acquire an in-depth and thorough understanding of the general medical conditions that are treated by music in a therapeutic contex
+- Acquired a solid understanding of the general medical conditions that are treated by music in a therapeutic context.

 Teaching and Learning Strategy

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance

 - Exploring - Able to investigate, research and consider alternatives

 - Information retrieval - Able to access different and multiple sources of information

 - Inter-personal - Able to question, actively listen, examine given answers and interact sensitevely with others